Rashedul-Hoque-Rashed/event-management/README.md

 ## Live link

-click here for the live link: (https://a9-event-management.web.app/)
+click here for the live link: https://a9-event-management.web.app/

-## features and functionalities
+## Features and functionalities

 - Has a responsive navbar, showing current routes.
 - At the end of the navbar there is a login button, if you click this button you will see the login page to login our website.